keyvank/tsp/2-sound.md

 It's not easy to generate a piano sound using pure sine frequencies, but there are other ways we can oscillate a loud-speaker, letting us to get more creative and generate sounds that are more interesting and weird.

 Imagine sharp jumpings to -1 and +1 instead of smoothly going up and down like a sine wave.
 This will make a square wave that feels very differently.
-Square-waves have vintage feeling, since the game consoles back then didn't have
+Square-waves have vintage feeling, since the game consoles back then didn't have speakers with enough precision for generating sound with needing smoother movement of the speaker's magnetic plate.
+All they could do was to sharply pull and push the magnetic plate!

+Here are some other forms you can oscillate a speaker.
+Try hearing them all!

+##

 **Different oscillators - Sawtooth - Square - Triangle**

 **ADSR**